Kevin109/embedded-sbc-subsite/content/posts/the-right-linux-distro.md

 keywords: ["Embedded Linux", "Embedded Development", "Yocto", "Buildroot", "RTOS", "Linux Security Updates", "OpenWRT"]
 ---

 If your organization deploys IoT solutions, you already know that embedded system development differs significantly from standard desktop development.
-The low cost and open-source nature of Linux make it a popular choice for embedded projects.
+The low cost and open-source nature of Linux make it a popular choice for [embedded projects](/posts/sbc-overview/), especially when paired with modern SBC hardware platforms.
 While some developers initially use virtual machines to emulate target environments, dedicated embedded Linux distributions provide a far more efficient and tailored development workflow.

 ---